-It’s happened before, and it could happen again; regardless of whom you are or what business you run.
+It’s happened before and could happen again, regardless of who you are or what business you run.

-So, moving onwards I’ll be highlighting the tiny aspects that most businesses fail to detect or look into.
-Some of these points will show you the importance of cybersecurity, and how to tackle these little flaws.
+So, moving forward, I’ll be highlighting the tiny aspects that most businesses fail to detect or look into.
+Some of these points will show you the importance of cybersecurity and how to tackle these little flaws.
 And for sure, security information and event management systems will play a fundamental role depending on the type of business you run.

-Why is security in general, important for a business?
+Why is security, in general, essential for a business?

 So, what can you do to slow down the rate of cyber-attacks?
 Yes, you!

-Most business owners seem to overlook the possibilities that they too can help prevent future cyberattacks, and on the other hand, smaller businesses seem to think that they don’t fall into this equation.
+Most business owners seem to overlook the possibility that they, too, can help prevent future cyberattacks, and on the other hand, smaller businesses seem to think that they don’t fall into this equation.

 Security in business – What it does for you?